 - Better Maintained Vehicles Get Better Options: Every driver should keep up with routine maintenance.
 It is wise to follow the schedule for oil changes, wheel balances, and fluid replacements.
 All of the above better ensures your car works better, but it also demonstrates to providers that you take care of your car.

 Endurance works hard to match the best coverage to every driver and car.
 While the requirements to qualify for fully comprehensive coverage seem high, many drivers can better work towards it by following those 3 steps above.

 Then, it becomes a matter of if they feel they need this coverage.

 DO YOU NEED AN EXTENDED AUTO WARRANTY?

 The same thinking applies to extended vehicle protection plans.
-While you continue using your car well past the manufacturer’s warranty, you hope it never break down.
-However, should it ever breakdown, you now have a safety net to help pay for the necessary repairs to get your car up and running again.
+While you continue using your car well past the manufacturer’s warranty, you hope it never breaks down.
+However, should it ever break down, you now have a safety net to help pay for the necessary repairs to get your car up and running again.

-A vehicle service contract – also known as an extended auto warranty, is not just a smart choice it is also a safe choice.
+A vehicle service contract, also known as an extended auto warranty, is not just a smart choice but also a safe choice.
 Drivers should continue to be protected from large repair bills if they can.

 EXTENDED AUTO WARRANTY VS VEHICLE SERVICE CONTRACT

 Now that we’ve discussed the extended auto protection let’s go back and clear up a few things.
 Every car needs a protection plan because all cars will eventually need service.
 Now the questions are: what kind of protection, and where do you get it from?

 There are many companies that provide some sort of means for drivers to pay for breakdown repairs.
 Don’t just spend money on the first company that you find.